martinni/ninamartin/_posts/2020-04-28-disk-stored-stack.markdown

 That's it!

 With the potential function of <code>Φ(S) = |S.size - M|</code> we have proved that the amortised cost of both PUSH and POP was constant with the two pages implementation.
+Visually you can see that our previous boundary problem has been solved, as a push following this pop would not incur any disk access.

 I think it's really cool that a small adjustment in the stack implementation allows us to change the worst case complexity in such a drastic way.
 This is an application of amortised analysis where you have to "visualise" the operations to make sense of the maths.